-This House of Commons Library Briefing Paper provides an overview of proposals to reform the system of technical education in England, as set out in the 2015 Government's Post-16 Skills Plan and provided for by the Technical and Further Education Act 2017.Jump to full report >>
+This House of Commons Library Briefing Paper provides an overview of proposals to reform the system of technical education in England, including the introduction of T Levels.Jump to full report >>

-T levels will consist of five components:
+T Levels will consist of five components:

 Technical routes will extend up to higher skill levels, with the Institute for Apprenticeships maintaining a register of technical qualifications at levels 4 and 5 which are eligible for Government-backed loans.
-In October 2017, the Government announced a review of higher level technical education, which it stated is intended to look at “how technical qualifications at this level can better address the needs of learners and employers”, including that learners can progress from T levels into the workplace.
+In October 2017, the Government announced

 Commons Briefing papers CBP-7951